- GPA Requirements:

 - Challenge exams are offered for biology courses through Union County College.

-- All general education courses need not be taken prior to applying to Hackensack Meridian Health JFK Harold B. and Dorothy A. Snyder Schools.
-However, one may transfer up to 36 comparable credits (40 for those with a bachelor’s degree), into the program.
+- One may transfer up to 36 comparable credits (40 for those with a bachelor’s degree), into the program.
 No grade lower than C is considered for transfer.

 - Applicants may check on the transferability of previously completed college courses by visiting www.njtransfer.org.